schavan78/Big-Data-Group16/README.md

 |Temperature| Average temperature in the region|Float|
 |MarkDown| Anonymized data related to promotional markdowns that Walmart is running|Float|
 ## Business Problem or Opportunity, Domain Knowledge
-* To forecast Walmart's weekly sales based on the past two years' sales on a weekly basis.
+* To forecast Walmart's weekly sales based on the past two years' sales on a weekly basis using AWS services (Sagemaker, Quicksight, and S3).
 * To investigate how additional factors may influence weekly sales.
 * To evaluate the different machine learning models as XGBoost and KNN.
 * To optimize the manufacturing process and therefore increase income while lowering costs.